商业互吹

 Mutual Hype / Reciprocal Flattery

-shāngyè hù chuī
+Pronounced shāngyè hù chuī in Mandarin

-What Does It Mean?
+What Does 商业互吹 Mean?

 Imagine two people showering each other with over-the-top compliments — not out of genuine admiration, but as a calculated exchange of mutual promotion.
-'You're a genius!'
+Emerging around 2019, 'You're a genius!'
 'No, YOU'RE a genius!'
 It's the Chinese internet's sardonic label for performative praise between influencers, brands, or colleagues who are clearly scratching each other's backs.
 The 'commercial' prefix signals that everyone knows it's transactional, and the self-awareness is half the joke.

 Cultural Context